 - No teeth were in the wrong position or were set at the incorrect angle.

 - Proximal points should all be tight

-- Occlusal plane must be flat – curve of Spee showing a curve of no more than 1.5mm
+- The occlusal plane must be flat – the curve of Spee showing a curve of no more than 1.5mm

-As the problems that can be caused when the jaws do not work correctly are immense, it is vital to seek a specialist in this case an orthodontist that can provide a normal occlusion as often as possible.
+The problems that can be caused when jaws aren’t properly aligned are immense, it is vital to seek a specialist in this case an orthodontist that can provide a normal occlusion as soon as possible.
 Even the slightest improvement can make day to day living much easier and more enjoyable.
-In some of the worst cases it will be really noticeable, as well as function and appearance will be affected.
-When it is extreme, this can make you feel uncomfortable, lead to affect ones self-esteem and make you a more susceptible target to unkind comments.
-With advances in medicine, doctors are finding new problems caused by a less than normal occlusion every single day – and dentists are finding ways to deal with them.
+In some of the worst cases malocclusion can be noticeable, as well as function and appearance will be affected.
+In extreme cases this can make you feel uncomfortable, lead to affect ones self-esteem and make you a more susceptible target to unkind comments.
+With advances in medicine, doctors are finding new problems caused by a less than normal occlusion every single day – and orthodontists are finding ways to deal with them.
 If you are unsure how to chose a local orthodontist, check our orthodontist decision guide.